QubesOS/qubes-doc/introduction/statistics.md

 We simply count the number of unique IPv4 addresses that connect to the Qubes update servers each month (except for Tor connections; see [below](#how-has-the-methodology-for-counting-tor-users-changed)).

-### How has the methodology for counting Tor users changed?
+### How are Tor users counted?

-Before, we simply counted the number of unique Tor exit node IPv4 addresses that connected to the Qubes update servers each month.
-However, this underestimated the actual number of Tor users, since many Tor users can use the same exit node.
-The new methodology is to estimate the number of Tor users as a proportion of the total number of *requests* from Tor exit nodes on the assumption that the proportion of users to requests is roughly the same for both clearnet and Tor users.
+We estimate the number of Tor users as a proportion of the total number of *requests* from Tor exit nodes on the assumption that the proportion of users to requests is roughly the same for both clearnet and Tor users.
 To be precise, the formula is:

 ```